r-cha/r-cha/src/content/blog/software-principles.md

 You won’t someday find a use for data you can’t immediately justify maintaining.
 If you don’t use it every day or every "touch", you aren’t using it.

+Often, modern software is simply the applied storage of vast quantities of data.
+This data is weaponized against consumers in its specificity and longevity.
+Think carefully through what you're storing, its innate value, and how it may be used or abused in unintended ways.
+Is it still worth storing?

 ## Architecture is an Asset

 <aside>